Post-Doc Center for Advanced Study in the Behavioral Sciences, Stanford University (summer, 1992); Negotiation and Dispute Resolution

 I am an only child.
 My father was a commander in the Brazilian Navy.
 My mother lives in the city of Rio de Janeiro.
 She is now retired, but she was a secretary for an insurance company.
 Below is a picture of us in front of Gloria Church in Rio de Janeiro, Brazil, June 2011.

-I often go to the movies, the theater (go see Spring Awakening; it is a great play), and symphonies (Powell Hall in St. Louis is great!).
+I often go to the movies, the theater and symphonies.
 I participate in some sports (tennis, biking, and hiking).
 I also like the daily little pleasures of reading newspapers and books at coffee houses and taking long walks.

 The World is a book, and those who do not travel read only a page.